iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 [SettingsDictionary]($backend)s of `application` priority or lower reside in [IModelHost.appWorkspace]($backend).
 Those of higher priority are stored in an [IModelDb.workspace]($backend) - more on those [shortly](#imodel-settings).

 What about the "landscapePro/ui/availableTools" array?
-In the [LandscapePro™ schema](#settings-schemas), the corresponding `settingDef` has [SettingSchema.combineArray]($backend) set to `true`, meaning that - when multiple dictionaries provide a value for the setting - instead of being overridden, they are merged together to form a single array, eliminating duplicates, and sorted in descending order by dictionary priority.
+In the [LandscapePro schema](#settings-schemas), the corresponding `settingDef` has [SettingSchema.combineArray]($backend) set to `true`, meaning that - when multiple dictionaries provide a value for the setting - instead of being overridden, they are merged together to form a single array, eliminating duplicates, and sorted in descending order by dictionary priority.

 # iModel settings

 So far, we have been working with [IModelHost.appWorkspace]($backend).
 But - as [mentioned above](#settings-priorities) - each [IModelDb]($backend) has its own workspace as well, with its own [Settings]($backend) that can override and/or supplement the application workspace's settings.
 These settings are stored as [SettingsDictionary]($backend)s in the iModel's `be_Props` table.
 When the iModel is opened, its [Workspace.settings]($backend) are populated from those dictionaries.
 So, an application is working in the context of a particular iModel, it should resolve setting values by asking [IModelDb.workspace]($backend), which will fall back to [IModelHost.appWorkspace]($backend) if the iModel's settings dictionaries don't provide a value for the requested setting.

-Since an iModel is located in a specific geographic region, LandscapePro™ wants to limit the selection of foliage based on the USDA hardiness zone(s) in which the iModel resides.
+Since an iModel is located in a specific geographic region, LandscapePro wants to limit the selection of foliage based on the USDA hardiness zone(s) in which the iModel resides.
 An administrator could configure the hardiness zone of an iModel as follows:

 ```ts
 [[include:WorkspaceExamples.saveSettingDictionary]]